 This mode mimics the controls in video games.
 Click and drag to look around as in the previous mode.
-Press the w key to move forward along the viewing direction, s to move backward, s to move to the left, and s to move to the right. s moves the camera up along the Z-axis, and s moves the camera down.
+Press the w key to move forward along the viewing direction, s to move backward, A to move to the left, and D to move to the right.
+SPACE moves the camera up along the Z-axis, and C moves the camera down.
 Pressing these keys moves the camera at a fixed speed.
-Holding s while pressing the keys doubles the speed.
+Holding SHIFT while pressing the keys doubles the speed.